eficode-academy/rf-katas/exercises/02-robot-syntax.md

 We don't need to touch the context, so we will let run with default values.
 However, we want to open a browser in a headful state, we'll have to call the `New Browser` separately (before calling `New Page`) with a specific argument defining this: `headless=${FALSE}`.
 This is called a keyword **argument**.
-Keyword arguments are added to the same line as the keyword each keyword separated by (preferably) 4 spaces.
+Keyword arguments are added to the same line as the keyword each argument separated by (preferably) 4 spaces.
 For example, imagine we have a keyword called `Add` which takes two arguments `arg1` and `arg2`, we can call it by using either of the following: